Concordia Village: Springfield’s Premier

 Think about everything you spend on your home in a given month – mortgage, utilities, repairs, landscaping and more.
 Now think about how much you spend on eating out, entertainment, a health club membership, and transportation.

-At Breeze Park, most (if not all) of these expenses are covered with a single monthly payment.
-And when you compare it to what you’re paying now, you may be surprised at how reasonable a move to Breeze Park can be.
+At Concordia Village, most (if not all) of these expenses are covered with a single monthly payment.
+And when you compare it to what you’re paying now, you may be surprised at how reasonable a move to Concordia Village can be.

 When you move into one of our independent living apartment homes or patio homes, you pay a one-time refundable Entrance Fee.
-You can choose our $5,000 option, which is 100% refundable; however, investing in our 95% or 50% refundable entrance fee options is a wise financial strategy that reduces your monthly service fees and keeps your money working for you while preserving your assets.
+Investing in our 95% or 50% refundable entrance fee options is a wise financial strategy that reduces your monthly service fees and keeps your money working for you while preserving your assets.

 In addition, we have a variety of other financial options that can reduce your monthly fees.